Skip to content

 What about people who can’t hold it?

-Medical certificate can prevent charges
+Medical certificate can protect against charges

 The forestry office sometimes looks the other way